-- 1. Include written standards for providing ESG assistance (may include as attachment) - Included is the draft standards developed by the jurisdictions.
-ESG entitlement jurisdictions will utilize assessment and evaluation instruments developed in consultation with local ESG recipients in the County (ie Santa Ana, Garden Grove and Anaheim) that have been meeting on a monthly basis to standardize the monitoring forms and process to minimize any duplication of efforts and to better align values and priorities.
-The County will ensure the ongoing effectiveness of the program's design and standards.
-In addition, the County will ensure that subrecipients comply with eligibility and verification requirements including HMIS. - 2.
-If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - Provided are the current standards utilized by subrecipient which also meet HUD requirements.
-Provisions in the CoC Program interim rule at 24 CFR 578.7(a)(8) require that CoCs establish a Centralized or Coordinated Assessment System.
+2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.

+Provided are the current standards utilized by subrecipient which also meet HUD requirements.
+Provisions in the CoC Program interim rule at 24 CFR 578.7(a)(8) require that CoCs establish a Centralized or Coordinated Assessment System (CES).
 (HUD uses the terms coordinated entry and coordinated entry process instead of centralized or coordinated assessment system to help avoid the implication that CoCs must centralize the assessment process, and to emphasize that the process is easy for people to access, that it identifies and assesses their needs, and makes prioritization decisions based upon needs).
 HUD's primary goals for coordinated entry processes are that assistance be allocated as effectively as possible and that it be easily accessible no matter where or how people present.
 Most communities lack the resources needed to meet all of the needs of people experiencing homelessness.

-To ensure those who are most in need of assistance for placement into appropriate housing are provided assistance first, 211OC facilitates the Coordinated Entry system in partnership with OC Community Services and the Continuum of Care.
-The Coordinated Entry System creates a single point of entry, follows a standardized entry protocol and prioritization for placement policy (Prioritization for Permanent Supportive Housing Opportunities Policy, #CE-CA602-15-001 approved by the Commission to End Homelessness, July 31, 2015) and utilizes a single, standardized assessment tool to screen applicants for available programs throughout Orange County.
+211OC facilitates the CES in partnership with Housing and Community Development/Homeless Prevention and the Continuum of Care.
+CES creates a single point of entry, follows a standardized entry protocol and prioritization for placement policy (Prioritization for Permanent Supportive Housing Opportunities Policy, #CE-CA602-15-001 approved by the Commission to End Homelessness, July 31, 2015) and utilizes a single, standardized assessment tool to screen applicants for available programs throughout Orange County.

-At this time, the CoC has implemented Coordinated Entry for Permanent Supportive Housing and is working on implementating Coordinated Entry for Emergency Shelter Rapid Rehousing and Transitional Housing.
+At this time, the CoC has implemented Coordinated Entry for Permanent Supportive Housing and Rapid Rehousing.
+The process is underway to have a compliant CES process by HUD's deadline of January 23, 2018.